elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/installation.md

 ---
-title: Installation
+title: (Legacy) Installation
 ---
-# Installation
+# Legacy Documentation Notice

-This guide shows how to install, upgrade, and remove the CyberPanel AI Wizard CLI.
+This file has moved to the Starlight documentation site.

+Please visit: `/installation` in the generated docs (built from `docs/starlight`).

+Content deprecated here to avoid divergence.

 ## 1. Requirements

 Minimum:

-- Python 3.10 or 3.11
-- Linux (primary target) or macOS for development
-- Network egress (only required if using AI providers)
+*Content removed – see Starlight page.*

 Recommended for production scanning: